 The project is a complex undertaking and is currently in the design phase.
-Construction is anticipated to begin in spring of 2020 and will take approximately five years to complete (see project schedule on page 2).
+Construction is anticipated to begin in early 2022 and will take approximately five years to complete (see project schedule on page 2).

 7 How long will construction last?